yutannihilation/vdiffr/README.md

 When a figure doesn't match its saved version, it is only reported as a failure under these circumstances:

-- When the `NOT_CRAN` environment is set.
+- When the `NOT_CRAN` environment variable is set.
 In particular, devtools sets this when running the tests interactively.

-- On Travis, Appveyor, or any environment where the `Sys.getenv("CI")` is set.
+- On Travis, Appveyor, or any environment where `Sys.getenv("CI")` is set.

 Otherwise, the failure is ignored.
 The motivation for this is that vdiffr is a monitoring tool and shouldn't cause R CMD check failures on the CRAN machines.